CornHusker89/mincraft-server-web-api/README.md

 All APIs will return 401 on an incorrect Authorization header.

-All applicable APIs will return 400 if the minecraft server has not been started
+All applicable APIs will return 400 if the minecraft server has not been started.

 ### Domain:
 `https://<address>:<port>/`